 Fellowship opportunities will be located either at CDC headquarters in Atlanta, Georgia, or a CDC regional office.
 Locations are specified in the project descriptions.
 Selected fellows are required to relocate to the fellowship location; relocation expenses will not be reimbursed.

 To be eligible, students must have received an MPH or Doctorate degree prior to the beginning of the fellowship.
 Early career professionals with MPH or Doctorate degrees (within 5 years of graduation) may also apply for the fellowship program.
-Applicants must have received their degree(s) from an ASPH-member, CEPH-accredited, graduate school of public health (a list of accredited schools with full ASPH membership can be accessed via the ASPH Web site), as well as be a U.S. citizen or hold a visa permitting permanent residence in the U.S., to be eligible for the fellowship program.
+Applicants must have received their degree(s) from an ASPPH-member, CEPH-accredited, graduate school or program of public health (a list of accredited schools and programs with full ASPPH membership can be accessed via the ASPPH Web site), as well as be a U.S. citizen or hold a visa permitting permanent residence in the U.S., to be eligible for the fellowship program.

 How do I apply to the program?